jaskaransarkaria/enki-website/README.md

 Image -> The images only load when they come into view (we use `IntersectionObserver`) for that.
 This allows us to load all of our products onto one page (no need for pagination)

+### Categories and NominalCode

+'NOT_WEB' -- the category won't be shown on the site but will on the till 'CLASSES' -- the category won't be show in the online shop but will be shown on the `classes` page and on the till 'CATEGORY' -- means the category will be shown in the online shop and on the till '' (or null) -- means the category will be treated as a variant category and will be shown more like a product

 ## Local Development

 To run the front end locally use `npm run dev` and find the app running on `localhost:5000`.
 This will provide "hot reloading".
 The front-end populates product data from the server so run the server to have a full local stack.